Guide to the Collection

 Gift of Mary W. McAdoo (Mrs. Richard B.) of Cambridge, Mass., June 2003.

 Additions are gift of Julia McAdoo, July 2013.

 Detailed Description of the Collection

 I. Letters to Catharine Maria Sedgwick, 1824-1850

-The papers mainly consist of letters from Louisa Davis Minot to her friend and author Catharine Maria Sedgwick.
+This series consists primarily of letters from Louisa Davis Minot to her friend and author Catharine Maria Sedgwick.
 During her 50th birthday celebrations, Louisa recalled to Catharine that when she knew her at fourteen years old she had, "that foretelling face of what you were to be."
-The writings mainly reflect the events in Louisa's life, however they also touch upon Catharine's, including her trip to Europe in 1839, comparison of her books with others and the state of her health and anxiety in 1845.
+The writings mainly reflect the events in Louisa's life, however they also touch upon Catharine's, including her trip to Europe in 1839, comparison of her books with others, and the state of her health and anxiety in 1845.
 In addition to their initial friendship, their paths overlap further with the marriage of Louisa's son William to Catharine's niece, Katharine with whom Sedgwick shared a close relationship; Louisa remarked to Catharine in 1842 that William and Kate's engagement was "springing from our friendship."

 II.
 Minot family correspondence, 1826-1886

 The correspondence consists primarily of family news exchanged between immediate and extended family members, including a series of love letters between William Minot and Louisa Davis Minot (1820s) and between their son, Francis Minot and his wife Sarah Parkman Blake.
 There are also series of letters to Julia Minot from her mother Louisa in the 1840s, letters from Francis Minot to his parents and his sisters, Mary and Julia, while living in Paris, and a series of letters written from Sarah Parkman Blake to her mother in 1856-7 that had been sewn together.
 Although the letters were separated due to preservation concerns their order has been retained.